suhanazeutzius/rinterns/DataCollect/DETAILS.md

 <span style="color:blue">

-- How can you initialize a trigger for multiple channels on one device?
-Trigger-init requires you to specify a channel, do you need to set up the other channel as a slave? if so, which signal do you pick?
-- How does the blade handle a triggered sample that cannot be received by the USB line until later?
-- Related to above, how does "handle-rx-operations" function in example-trigger.c file work?
+- If device 1 has RX channel 0 as the master trigger, is it necessary to specify device 1's RX channel 1 as a slave, or will the channel be gated as associated with the RX channel 0?

 </span>